biosustain/lifelike/appserver/neo4japp/services/annotations/README.md

 Local inclusions/exclusions are stored in Postgres, as well as global exclusions.
 The locals are saved in the `files` table, while the globals are in `global_list`.

-The global inclusions are stored in Neo4j under the label `:GlobalInclusion` if they do not map to any existing nodes, otherwise use that existing node and create a new synonym relationship with it.
+The global inclusions are stored in ArangoDB under the label `:GlobalInclusion` if they do not map to any existing nodes, otherwise use that existing node and create a new synonym relationship with it.

-Because we do not curate before they're added to Neo4j, a user can potentially create a bad global inclusion.
+Because we do not curate before they're added to ArangoDB, a user can potentially create a bad global inclusion.
 To correctly delete, we need the property `original_entity_types` so we don't accidentally delete the wrong thing.
 See https://sbrgsoftware.atlassian.net/browse/LL-3625 for more information.

 ## NLP Service